treasurenetprotocol/smart-contracts/.github/CONTRIBUTING.md

 If you discover a security vulnerability, please do NOT open an issue.
 Email [security@treasurenet.io](mailto:security@treasurenet.io) instead.

 ## License
 By contributing, you agree that your contributions will be licensed under the project's license (GPL-3.0).

+## Pre-commit Hooks

+This repository uses pre-commit hooks to ensure code quality and consistency:

+1. **Solidity Formatting**: All Solidity files are automatically formatted using `forge fmt` before each commit.
+2. **Build Verification**: The pre-commit hook runs `forge build` to ensure all contracts compile successfully before allowing commits.

+If the build fails, the commit will be rejected, and you'll need to fix the compilation errors before trying again.